TommyScribble/feedback-popup/README.md

 "Header welcome message", "div-id-to-screenshot", "Text area placeholder text", "API URL"
 ```

-If you are using React, add it to a componentDidMount.

 Also make sure to add the html below to the component or page that you want the popup to appear on

 ```html